wpilibsuite/frc-docs/source/docs/software/advanced-controls/controllers/profiled-pidcontroller.rst

 In the previous article, we saw how to use the ``TrapezoidProfile`` class to create and use a trapezoidal motion profile.
 The example code from that article demonstrates manually composing the ``TrapezoidProfile`` class with the external PID control feature of a "smart" motor controller.

 This combination of functionality (a motion profile for generating setpoints combined with a PID controller for following them) is extremely common.
-To facilitate this, WPILib comes with a ``ProfiledPIDController`` class (`Java <https://github.wpilib.org/allwpilib/docs/release/java/edu/wpi/first/math/controller/ProfiledPIDController.html>`__, `C++ <https://github.wpilib.org/allwpilib/docs/release/cpp/classfrc_1_1_profiled_p_i_d_controller.html>`__) that does most of the work of combining these two functionalities.
+To facilitate this, WPILib comes with a ``ProfiledPIDController`` class (`Java <https://github.wpilib.org/allwpilib/docs/release/java/edu/wpi/first/math/controller/ProfiledPIDController.html>`__, `C++ <https://github.wpilib.org/allwpilib/docs/release/cpp/classfrc_1_1_profiled_p_i_d_controller.html>`__, :external:py:class:`Python <wpimath.controller.ProfiledPIDController>`) that does most of the work of combining these two functionalities.
 The API of the ``ProfiledPIDController`` is very similar to that of the ``PIDController``, allowing users to add motion profiling to a PID-controlled mechanism with very few changes to their code.

 Using the ProfiledPIDController class
 -------------------------------------